AAROC/DevOps/CONTRIBUTING.md

 We usually request that commits are tested before inclusion, but this can requirea fairly complicated staging environment or continuous integration service which you may not have access to.
 You are welcome to use the `.travis.yml` example in the top directory if  you're developing services which can be tested on [travis-CI](http://travis-ci.org)'s platform.
 For more sophisticated testing, you may need access to a dedicated environment.
 Contact us to see whether we can make a cloud testbed avaiable for your use case.

+## Testing Playbooks

+It is good practice to run a simple sanity tests on Ansible playbooks before committing:

+  1. Use `--syntax-check` to check the syntax of the playbook without executing it
+  1. Also, using the "dry-run" `--check` to predict changes that may take place

 # How to send a pull request